johnwmarrs-coding/PaceCounter/README.md

 React Native Environment Setup(https://reactnative.dev/docs/environment-setup)

+NOTE: You need to run the app using IOS, Android, or their corresponding emulators for the reset and alert functionality to work.
+For some reason Alert.alert() is not supported by the web.

 ### Planned Improvements
 * Allow users to change pace unit
 * Change button sizes to feel more natural (Completed)